FICTITIOUS BUSINESS NAME STATEMENT

 it is filed, unless there is a a change in any information (except the

 registered owners address).
 A change requires a new statement be

 filed within 40 days of the change.
 The new statement must also be

 Fee: $30 for the first business name and registrant;

 $5 for each additional business name or registrant.

 and renewal filings with a change in facts must be published.

 Publication must be in

-the Appeal Democrat, once per week for four consecutive weeks.
+the Appeal Democrat or the Territorial Dispatch, once a week for four consecutive weeks.

 The first publication must begin within thirty days of the date the